Make Your Next Trip Extraordinary

 Dish to try

-Alaska salmon, halibut, and king crab are a given, but if you want a real delight, try the unbelievably delicious Alaskan oyster—part of Alaska’s sustainable aquaculture endeavors, it is available year-round.
+Alaska salmon, halibut, and king crab are a given, but if you want a real delight, try an unbelievably delicious Alaskan oyster—part of Alaska’s sustainable aquaculture endeavors, they are available year-round.
 Once you taste the bright, pure flavor, you’ll never be satisfied with any other oyster.
-In Anchorage, order Alaskan oysters at Simon and Seafort’s Saloon & Grill, Sacks Café, or Bridge Seafood.
+In Anchorage, order Alaskan oysters at Simon and Seafort’s Saloon & Grill.

 What to See and Do